Language Variation and Change

 Varieties of English in the Indo-Pacific: English in Contact (VEIP–EIC)

 VEIP–EIC is an international research initiative, embracing the now numerous varieties of English in the Indo-Pacific, and focusing on their contact with other languages in areas adjacent to the Indian and Pacific Oceans.
 VEIP was endorsed by the Union Academique Internationale in May 2015, as one of its major projects.
 It is co-directed by Emeritus Professor Pam Peters (Macquarie University) and Professor Kate Burridge (Monash University), with research collaborators based at other universities across the world.
 It currently includes projects on Melanesian English, Micronesian English, Fiji English, Filipino English, Hong Kong/China English, Singapore English, ASEAN English, Indian/Sri Lankan English, Ugandan English, South African English, and Australian English.

-Hannah White: Voice quality variation in Multicultural Sydney
+MPhil Thesis Title: Voice quality variation in multicultural Sydney

-Tim Shea: Attitudes of Australian English Speakers to Fricated /t/: A Sociophonetic Perception Study
+MRes Thesis Title: Attitudes of Australian English speakers to Fricated /t/: a perception study

 Recent PhD students

 Melanie Ann Law: The role of editorial intervention in ongoing language variation and change in South African and Australian English

 Joshua Penney: Glottalisation as a cue to coda voicing in Australian English